GuptaParitosh/EcommerceAPI/README.md

 1. Make sure that database connection string is set up properly in AppSettings.Json
 2. dotnet build
 3. Run Migrations:
-  a. add-migration InitialMigration
+   - add-migration InitialMigration
-  b. update-database
+   - update-database
   It will create the tables and seed data in the both product and category tables
 5. dotnet run
 6. Swagger will open with all the APIs